Looking for tips on the best way to clean your glasses or lenses? Check out our tips below to learn how to better care for your glasses.

 Storing your glasses properly is important to keep them in good condition for years to come.
 Here are a few tricks to keeping your readers in tip-top shape:

-- Wear reading glasses on a chain around your neck to minimize the chance they will be lost or smashed.
-(You can buy a chain here).
+- Use a reading glasses chain or cord to minimize the chance they will be lost or smashed.

 - When taking your readers off, do so gently and evenly with both hands.
 This will prevent the frame from stretching out and the screws from loosening.

-- Avoid wearing glasses on the top of your head, as this places stress on the temples and eventually distorts the shape.
+- Avoid wearing glasses on the top of your head, as this places stress on the temples and hinges and eventually distorts the shape.

-- Store your glasses in a case when not in use.
-To purchase a reading glasses case, click here.
+- Store your frames in a hard reading glasses case or pouch when not in use.

 - When placing glasses on a flat surface, always place the frame upside-down to prevent scratches on the lenses and distortion of the temples.

 - Avoid leaving reading glasses on your car dashboard.
-Intense, direct heat can deform their shape.
+Intense, direct heat can deform their shape and weaken the frame.